nikkNizz/Drawish/README.md

 when you deselect it, it will no longer be active and any pending operations will be deleted.

-#### Command line
-If you launch the program from the command line, you can also add the path of an image.
- `/path/Drawish_xxxx.Appimage`  or
- `/path/Drawish_xxxx.Appimage /path/to/image`

-For Italian users: you can run Drawish in English by adding the "en" parameter.
- `/path/Drawish_xxxx.Appimage en`  or
- `/path/Drawish_xxxx.Appimage /path/to/image en`

 #### Saving
 Images are saved in png format.